 So to indulge your love for all things Français, we've brought together 35 of the most important French brands—some you'll recognize, some you won't.
-But what's key to note is that not only have we assembled the coolest of the cool but we're also giving you pointers on exactly what you should look out for when shopping any of these labels.
-For example, Maje is always a trusted go-to for jackets, and we've chosen the best one to grab your attention today.
+What's key to note is that not only have we assembled the coolest of the cool, but we're also giving you pointers on exactly what you should look out for when shopping any of these labels.
+For example, Maje is always a trusted go-to for sweaters, and we've chosen the best one to grab your attention today.
 Go through the gallery below to see and shop from the 35 best French fashion brands in existence.

 What to Buy: There's something really sassy about Pichard's tie-dye bag.